-Next we searched the Hotline Ads on workamper.com.
-We found plenty of jobs available in Oregon, Washington and California.
+Next, we searched the Hotline Ads on workamper.com.
+We found plenty of jobs available in Oregon, Washington, and California.
 To apply for them is as simple as sending the employer an email with the resume attached.
 We sent emails to about five employers and got responses quickly from everyone.

-Once you create and save your online resume it will be added into the database that is searched by employers.
+Once you create and save your online resume it will be added to the database that is searched by employers.
 They will contact you directly if they are interested.
 We received emails from three or four employers that found our resume online at workamper.com.